 Humidity may affect the life expectancy of a component by creating stresses on the part materials and altering its electrical properties in a way that the component reliability is significantly diminished.

 Once the test is completed electrical measurements are carried out.
 A device will be considered to have failed the THB test if the parametric limits defined in the acquisition specification are exceeded or if functionality cannot be demonstrated under nominal conditions.
-Additionally, any appearance of corrosion on the parts under test as well as appearance of visual defects can be considered sufficient for rejecting the parts.
+Additionally, any appearance of corrosion on the parts under test as well as the appearance of visual defects can be considered sufficient for rejecting the parts.

 In accordance with the widely used in space and industry JEDEC Standard No. 22-A101C, the duration of the test is 1000 hours.